 1920s Party Food Ideas

 The 1920s was a time of prosperity, so get ready for a round of hearty foods.
 (Not necessarily healthy foods, mind you!
 And you may need to make compromises for vegan and vegetarian guests.)
-Not only were Americans just coming around to Italian food, but they were also absolutely addicted to ham, they slathered foods in sauce and you could find quite a few weird Jell-O recipes.
-(Trust us on the Jell-O—that's a rabbit hole for another day!)
-If you like the look of the sandwich image that we found, it's called the "hot brown".
-Invented by chefs at the Brown Hotel in 1926 in Louisville, it's peak 1920s cuisine!
+Not only were Americans just coming around to Italian food, but they were also absolutely addicted to ham, they slathered foods in sauce and you could find quite a few weird Jell-O recipes—it's peak 1920s cuisine!
+(Trust us on the Jell-O—that's a rabbit hole for another day.)
+Healthier options include light tea sandwiches with fresh cucumbers.
+Yum!

 1920s Party Invitations

 Do you remember what we said earlier about decorating using black, gold and white?
 Your party invitations will absolutely shine with gold accents on black paper.
 (If you really want to go all out, get the gold parts done in gold foil!)
 Use art deco-style geometric lines and shapes as a frame, and pick a retro font that matches well.
 Whether you choose to make your own 1920s party invitations or have them designed for you, guests will certainly be excited to receive an invite to your decade-themed party!

 1920s Party Games and Activities